I once neglected to waterproof my tent; I’ll never make that mistake again.

-Spray your entire tent with cold water, from the bottom right to the ceiling.
+Spray your tent with cold water from the bottom right to the ceiling.
 Pay extra attention to the seams.

-When you’ve drenched your tent for about 5 minutes, then you can go inside and check if the sun is shining through any of the holes that you’re trying to close up.
-If you notice rays of sunshine through the walls or seams of the tent, then you need to continue drenching it.
+When you’ve drenched your tent for about 5 minutes, you can go inside and check if the sun is shining through any holes you’re trying to close up.
+If you notice rays of sunshine through the walls or seams of the tent, you need to continue drenching it.

 Keep soaking the tent until you can’t see the sun peeking through any small holes from the inside, and then you can leave it to dry.

-You want your tent dry inside and out, and the outside should be hot to the touch.
+You want your tent dry inside and out, and the outside should be hot.
 Now it’s time to soak it again.